KDTal1/python-gui_qr_generator/README.md

 # python-gui_qr_generator
 compiles text files and entry texts.

-current version is at 1.1, where the program can still work with small text files
+current version is at 1.2, where the program can still work with small text files

-future version will include url generator for larger text files
+can now deal with larger txt files. fixed the problem w/ the not visible QR.